Lighting and Rendering

 As animators and artists, the only attributes that you need to concern yourself with when first starting to work with cameras in Maya are:

-2. How to move the camera around your scene?
+2. How should the camera move around your scene?

 3. What is in the frame?